jstojiljkovic/fitness-api/README.md

 You can create follow up video content for every workout in your Fitness center.
 Depending on a video you can specify steps that closely follow everything you do.
 This could be a great solution for personal trainers allowing their users to inspect and practise certain routines at home.

-Our solutions helps you to make instructions videos available to your clients so that you can simplify your work during the fitness sessions.
+This API helps you to make instructions videos available to your clients so that you can simplify your work during the fitness sessions.
 We also offer a database with instruction videos you can use.

 ### TODO
 - [x] Create v1 of ERD